r-AZAD-jr/insurance-calculator/README.md

 # insurance-calculator
-This project is for my task from Faktorzehn
+This project is for my task from Faktorzehn.